Advance (horse)

+Advance was a thoroughbred race horse who won 19 races in New Zealand and Australia.

-Advance was one of the great Thoroughbred colts of the New Zealand turf.
-Crowd-pleasing, front-running colt won good races up to 1-1/2 miles, but "The Black Demon" was best known as a superior weight-carrier, one of the best, if not the best, of all time in New Zealand—in his 19 wins he carried more than 9 st. in 13 of them—and some rank him as a better horse than Carbine.
+He was a front-running colt who won over distances up to 1-1/2 miles.
+Known as "The Black Demon", he was a superior weight-carrier, in his 19 wins he carried more than 9 stone in 13 of them—and some rank him as a better horse than Carbine.